 In Australia, IBDU is available as a sports turf fertilizer as Floranid® (BASF).

 Nitrification inhibitors as sports turf fertilizer.

-Umaxx® and Uflexx® are fertilizers that contain a nitrification and a urease inhibitors.
-To prevent nitrogen loss from volatilization, NBPT and Didin are combined with urea in order to keep nitrogen in the stable ammoniacal form for a longer period of time.
+Umaxx® and Uflexx® are fertilizers that contain a nitrification and urease inhibitor.
+To prevent nitrogen loss from volatilization, NBPT is combined with urea in order to keep nitrogen in the stable ammoniacal form for a longer period of time.

-Nitrification inhibitors such as Didin and DMPP (Entec®) work by depressing Nitrosomonas bacteria in the soil which is responsible for converting ammonium to nitrite and nitrate in the soil.
+Nitrification inhibitors such as Didin and DMPP (Entec®) work by depressing Nitrosomonas bacteria in the soil.
+These microbes are responsible for converting ammonium to nitrite and nitrate in the soil.
 When soil temperatures are above 10°C, this usually takes two to four weeks.
-By keeping the nitrogen in the ammonium form for longer, they subsequently slow down the denitrification process thus increasing nitrogen efficiency with once being applied beginning to immediately and lasting from six to ten weeks.
+By keeping the nitrogen in the ammonium form for longer, they subsequently slow down the denitrification process thus increasing nitrogen efficiency.
+Once applied they last from six to ten weeks.

-Finally Piadin® is a low cost liquid inhibitor that can be applied in a spray tank with fertilizer or applied as a standalone application to a turf surface.
-It doesn’t damage turf and gives a high degree of flexibility with rates being 5-8L/Ha.
+Piadin® is a low cost liquid inhibitor that can be applied in a spray tank with fertilizer or applied as a standalone application to a turf surface.
+It doesn’t damage turf and has a high degree of flexibility with rates being 5-8L/Ha.

 Research into Nitrification inhibitors has shown that DCD is a better inhibitor for clay and loamy soils, while DMPP and Piadin® are better for sandy soils.

 Urease inhibitors slow down the rate at which urea hydrolyses in the soil which reduces volatilization losses of ammonia to the air.
-Lastly, there is no benefit from using these if rain or irrigation occur immediately.
+There is no benefit from using these if rain or irrigation occurs immediately.